 Your Fort Lauderdale Probate Litigation Attorney Must be Experienced, Hard-Working and Compassionate

-Olive Judd represents heirs, beneficiaries, personal representatives, trustees and other interested parties in complex probate-related disputes.
+A Fort Lauderdale probate litigation lawyer at Olive Judd can represent heirs, beneficiaries, personal representatives, trustees and other interested parties in complex probate-related disputes.
 We are sensitive to the emotional and often-trying aspects of facing a legal dispute after a loved one’s passing, and we work with our clients to pursue favorable outcomes as efficiently and, when appropriate, amicably as possible.

 The attorneys in our estate planning practice have significant experience in a broad range of estate litigation matters, including will contests, trust contests, creditor disputes and tax issues.
 If a conflict or disagreement over a will or trust arises, our attorneys will first seek to resolve the matter outside of the litigation process.
 However, while negotiation, mediation and other forms of alternative dispute resolution (ADR) can successfully resolve many of types of probate-related disputes, certain matters will require litigation in court.
 In these situations, our lawyers advocate on behalf of our clients through trial and appeals, if applicable.